fbpx

 8. Your Dedication to Exceptional Communication and Customer Service

 Communication is key.
 Be sure to explain the methods and timeframes your team will stay in touch with, whether it be phone calls, SMS, or email.
-Top-tier facility management businesses offer three-way communication.
+Top-tier facility maintenance businesses offer three-way communication.
 This is communication between the office, field technicians, and your customers.

 Your office admins should have access to all customer details from one place, and the ability to quickly schedule and dispatch technicians thanks to real-time vehicle tracking and smart scheduling.
 When customers come with questions, your employees can rely on internal processes to handle them swiftly.